Motorcycle Helmet Laws

 Motorcycle helmet laws fall into two types of categories: universal helmet laws or partial helmet laws.
 Universal helmet laws require that all riders, no matter their age, wear a helmet while on a motorcycle.
 This includes passengers.
 Partial helmet laws require helmet use only by certain groups, usually young riders and/or novice motorcyclists.
 North Carolina is one of 19 states that have universal helmet laws.
 Nearby states like Virginia, Tennessee and Georgia all have universal helmet laws as well.
 However, travel to South Carolina and only riders who are 20 years and younger are required to wear helmets.

-In 2014, according to the North Carolina Department of Transportation (NCDOT), there were nearly 4,000 motorcycle accidents throughout the state.
+In 2014, according to the North Carolina Department of Transportation (NCDOT), there were more than 4,000 motorcycle accidents throughout the state.
 Of these, only 150 were fatal crashes, thanks in large part to a high incidence of helmet use.
 Since 1968, when the North Carolina helmet law was enacted, the law has saved an estimated 80 lives by helmet use per 100,000 registered bikes.
 As a result, our state ranks number one in the nation for lives saved and economic costs saved due their helmet requirements.

 What Other Safety Gear Should Motorcyclists Wear?